benante/benante/README.md

  ![GIF](https://media.giphy.com/media/KpJ47gKe6b7v7xQyWj/giphy.gif)

 ### 👷 I’m currently working on
-job applications really!
-I recently finished a bootcamp for full stack developer at [**Founders & Coders**](https://www.foundersandcoders.com) and now it's time for me to get a job in this new field!
+job applications really: I recently finished a bootcamp for full stack developer at [**Founders & Coders**](https://www.foundersandcoders.com) and now it's time for me to get a job in this new field!
-Whilst applying though I' m working on a little solo project and I look around at some online courses that could expand and improve my knowledge.
+Anyway whilst applying I' m working on a little solo project and I look around at some online courses that could expand and improve my knowledge.

 ### 📚 I’m currently learning
-React, Next.js and Typescript to reinforce what I recently learned.
+React, Next.js and Typescript to reinforce what I' ve recently learned.
 Next step will probably be AWS

 ### 💻 OS, languages and tech